openfabr/cdf/docs/user-guide/framework-spec.md

 `Constructs` (see definition below) are the building blocks of an infrastructure architecture (defined as an `InfraPlan` below).
 Each construct must be one of the following types:

+`General`
+: not directly infrastructure related, it defines necessary metadata about the package itself.

 `Network`
 : the foundational network environment an application runs in. e.g. AWS VPC